How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 Step 1: Create a Business Plan

 Writing a business plan is something that everyone should do before starting a business.
-While a business plan can be used to obtain funding for your business, the real value is the thought that goes into the process of writing a plan.
+While it can be used to obtain funding for your business, the real value is the thought that goes into the process of writing a plan.

-During the business plan writing process, you should think about every aspect of your business—such as what products and services you will sell, how to market those products and services, and who your competition is.
-You will also create a financial plan that should include a 12-month profit and loss projection, projected cash flow, and a projected balance sheet.
+During the writing process, you should think about every aspect of your business—such as what products and services you will sell, how to market those products and services, and who your competition is.
+You will also create a financial plan that should include a 12-month profit and loss projection, a projected balance sheet, and the projected cash flow.

 Here are the key items that should be included in every business plan:

-You should first decide whether your target market will be limited to your surrounding area, or if you’ll offer online services.
+First, decide whether your target market will be limited to your surrounding area or if you’ll offer online services.
 While it’s tempting to offer your services online to a worldwide audience, it adds a lot of complexity to your operations.
 You should plan on paying for help with online advertising, web design, search engine optimization (SEO), and website content management.

 - Basic bookkeeping: Basic bookkeeping usually includes entering banking transactions, classifying payments, and reconciling bank statements.
 The result is typically a basic set of financial statements at the end of each month.